MCFLS/shoutbomb/README.md

 Download WINSCP FTP client: http://winscp.net/eng/download.php

-Download 7zip compression software: http://www.7-zip.org/download.html

 SET UP PROFILES FOR APPLICATIONS

 Set up a connection profile in SQL Workbench /J to connect to your Sierra SQL instance.
 Make sure a connection can be made to your database.
 My connection info is attached as separate images under the ISSUES tab (main profile connection and extended properties window).

-Set up a connection profile in WINSCP to connect to Boopsie.
+Set up a connection profile in WINSCP to connect to Shoutbomb

 Record both profile names.
 You will need these to alter the SQL and batch files.